 Get a project management certificate.

 Project management education programs are useful for obtaining a more profound understanding of what it takes to be a project manager.
-While every project management role differs slightly at every company, having the baseline knowledge of project management terms, techniques, and concepts will probably help you excel in any project management role to some degree.
-Project management certificates can vary depending on which country you work in, how much existing experience you have, and what kind of industry you want to work in, so it’s important to do your research.
+While every project management role differs slightly at every company, baseline knowledge of project management terms, techniques, and concepts will probably help you excel in any project management role to some degree.
+Project management certificates can vary depending on which country you work in, your experience, and what kind of industry you want to work in, so it’s important to do your research.

 Start your project management career in tech with Pathstream

-The Pathstream Asana Project Management Certificate, for example, is ideal for those who are just starting out their project management careers in tech.
+The Pathstream Asana Project Management Certificate, for example, is ideal for those just starting out their project management careers in tech.
 Our innovative program is offered in partnership with top universities and backed by Asana.
-When you enroll in our comprehensive project management certificate program, you will have access to highly experienced instructors, quality learning materials, and invaluable career guidance.
+Enrolling in our comprehensive project management certificate program gives you access to highly experienced instructors, quality learning materials, and invaluable career guidance.
 The program can be completed in just six months and will pave the way for you to launch your new career.
-At Pathstream, we not only equip you with the tools you need to manage a project successfully, but we also help you land your first job based on your career goals.
+At Pathstream, we equip you with the tools you need to manage a project successfully and help you land your first job based on your career goals.